bennypowers/stripe-elements/stories/stripe-payment-request.stories.md

 [Stripe publishable key](https://dashboard.stripe.com/account/apikeys).
 You can also set the `publishableKey` DOM property using JavaScript.

-> 👉 Set your publishable key in this demo by adding `&args=publishableKey:pk_test_xxxxx` to the URL 👈

-> 👉 Likewise, set your client secret with `&args=clientSecret:seti_XXXXXXXXXXXXXXXXXXXXXXXX_secret_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` 👈

 Unlike the `<stripe-elements>` element, `<stripe-payment-request>` has a number of up-front requirements.
 The first of those is browser support.
 Listen for the `unsupported` event to handle the case when the user agent cannot make the payment.